 Keep the festivities going well after Easter is over with the Fur and Feathers Board Game.
 In the quest to “save” five animals, your kids will learn how humans’ everyday choices affect animals, from what we eat to how we care for farmed animals.

 Let animal love shine with a silver animal-themed necklace.
-There’s PETA’s Bunny Recycled Aluminum Necklace and a slew of other options on Zazzle.com, where you’re sure to find your kid’s favorite animal.
+There’s PETA’s Bunny Recycled Aluminum necklace, the Let Them Be Free (Elephant) necklace, the Vegans Have Heart necklace, and a slew of other options on Zazzle.com, where you’re sure to find your kid’s favorite animal.

 Books and Comics